deeperdolphin/papers/EGR.md

 ### **11.6 Cosmological constant as entanglement pressure**

-A central consequence of EGR is that the cosmological constant is *not* a vacuum-energy sum but an entanglement effect:
+A central consequence of EGG is that the cosmological constant is *not* a vacuum-energy sum but an entanglement effect:

 [
 \Lambda_{\rm ent} = \frac{\ln 2}{R_{\rm code}^2}.